 Coffee and caffeine will sometimes have an impact, too.
 I’m a heavy coffee drinker, and rarely will a day go by that I don’t have at least three cups of coffee in a day.
 It’s usually spaced out, but sometimes I drink a few cups in rapid succession.
 The caffeine will hit and I’ll feel a little jittery – and sure enough my Garmin stress levels will be increased as well.

 This is a relatively new feature, introduced in 2018.
 Older Garmin watches don’t have all the hardware necessary to calculate and track Body Battery.

-If you’re looking at the Garmin Forerunner line, the Garmin Forerunner 45, 245, 745, and 945 are compatible with Body Battery.
-This can be a reason to choose the Garmin 245 over the older 235.
+If you’re looking at the Garmin Forerunner line, it appeared with the Garmin Forerunner 45, 245, 745, and 945.
+You’ll also find Garmin Body Battery on the latest generation (55, 255, and 955).
+This can be a reason to choose a newer Garmin, like the Forerunner 245 or 255, over the older 235.

 If you’re looking at the Vivoactive line, the Garmin Vivoactive 4 and 4s are compatible with Body Battery.
 This can be a reason to choose the Garmin Vivoactive 4 over the older 3.

 You can also get access to body battery with the Garmin Venu, Instinct, or Fenix 6 series.